alxwdm/stabilo_public/README.md

 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/data_pipeline.png" width="600">
 </p>

+## Model workflow and debugging with the tf.estimator API

-**Model workflow:** I decided to use the [tf.estimator API](https://www.tensorflow.org/api_docs/python/tf/estimator) as a framework for the modelling workflow.
+I decided to use the [tf.estimator API](https://www.tensorflow.org/api_docs/python/tf/estimator) as a framework for the modelling workflow.
 This is a very powerful and highly optimized API which is capable of both local and distributed multi-server training without having to change the code.
 One of the core principles of the tf.estimator API is to separate the data pipeline from the model.
 Also, the checkpointing and logging is done for you and ready to be visualized with TensorBoard.
-I provide a link to the official [tf.estimator Guide](https://www.tensorflow.org/guide/estimator) and a link to a [comprehensive article on tds](https://towardsdatascience.com/an-advanced-example-of-tensorflow-estimators-part-1-3-c9ffba3bff03) about the framework.
+I will not mention more details, but instead I provide a link to the official [tf.estimator Guide](https://www.tensorflow.org/guide/estimator) and a link to a [comprehensive article on tds](https://towardsdatascience.com/an-advanced-example-of-tensorflow-estimators-part-1-3-c9ffba3bff03) about the framework.

-**Unit testing and sanity checks:** Currently, the integration of **custom keras models into the tf.estimator API** is not so seamless as it appears on a first glance.
-It took me an enourmous amount of effort and time to get everything to work.
-This was indeed a very bumpy road, but finally the estimator passed the testing and sanity checks I applied for debugging.
-For example, I checked whether the initial sparse cross entropy loss around the expected value of `-ln(1/N_CLASSES)`.
-Also, I tested whether the model is able to overfit to a single training sample in order to verify the training workflow.
+**Unit testing and sanity checks:** Currently, the integration of custom keras models into the tf.estimator API is not so seamless as it appears on a first glance.
+It took me an enourmous amount of effort and time to get everything to work, diving deep into TensorFlow.
+Finally, the estimator passed the testing and sanity checks I applied for debugging.
+For example, I had to modify the loss function so I checked whether the initial sparse cross entropy loss is around the expected value of `-ln(1/N_CLASSES)`.
+Also, I tested whether the model is able to overfit to a single training sample in order to verify the training workflow with `tf.GradientTape()`.

 Here is the prediction output after training on one sample for a few iterations (it works!):
 ```